xerolinux/xero-catppuccin-git/README.md

 -> Performance :

-> This rice as with all rices has been throughly optimized for best performance..
-If you have issues, kindly report them on our socials, Telegram/Discord.. we will try our best to help...
+> This rice as with all rices has been throughly optimized for best performance on higher-end systems..
+Although it might work on lower-end ones, for better performance I do not recommend that you use it there.
+So please do not report any performance issues.

 # Installation